Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Yolo Processor<a name="yoloNet" id="yoloNet"></a>

 This is a TensorFlow implementation of YOLO (You Only Look Once).
-It returns a List of Maps, each of which has a `label` stating the type of the object identified, a `confidence` specifying on a scale of 0-1 how confident the neural net is that the identification is accurate, and a `location` containing the coordinates for the `top`,`left`, `bottom`, and `right` edges of the bounding box for the object.
+The identified objects have a `label` stating the type of the object identified, a `confidence` specifying on a scale of 0-1 how confident the neural net is that the identification is accurate, and a `location` containing the coordinates for the `top`,`left`, `bottom`, and `right` edges of the bounding box for the object.
 It can also save images with the bounding boxes drawn.